-Bigg Boss 12: Why The Makers Are Planning To Get Katrina Kaif As Co-host For Salman Khan’s Show?
+Bigg Boss 12: Why Are The Makers Planning To Get Katrina Kaif To Co-host Salman Khan’s Reality Show?

 - Dus Ka Dum 3: Salman Khan To Shoot For Music Video; Mika Singh To Croon The Title Track!

 The hunt for the contestants for the Colors biggest reality show Bigg Boss 12 has already begun.
-This time too, the makers have opened doors for the commoners.
+This time, too, the makers have opened doors for the commoners.
 The channel recently announced the auditions.

 Colors TV's official Twitter account shared, "#BiggBoss12 is coming soon and this time we're looking for jodis!
 So bring a partner along with you to the @BiggBoss house for twice the dhamaal!
 Auditions now open!"